-The Group's business is mainly engaged in the manufacture, processing and trading of various plant protection drug progenitors, specialty chemicals and plastic raw materials, etc. The operating decision makers of the Group review the overall operating results of the Company with a single operating unit to make decisions on company resources and evaluate the overall performance of the Company, without distinguishing between departments, so it is a single operating department.
+The Group's business is mainly engaged in the manufacture, processing and trading of various plant protection drug progenitors, specialty chemicals and plastic raw materials, etc. The operating decision makers of the Group review the overall operating results of the Group with a single operating unit to make decisions on the Group's resources and evaluate the overall performance of the Group, without distinguishing between departments, so it is a single operating department.